Choosing a used car

 Browse DCC Used Car Stock and Buy Quickly and Easily

 View the full range of cars available at DCC’s three Hampshire used car sites.
 View finance examples for every car we sell and arrange a walkaround on any vehicle which takes your interest.
-Our sales team is available to answer any questions you have about buying a used car online, contact our used car sales team today or visit one of our showrooms in Southampton, Fareham, or Waterlooville.
+Our sales team is available to answer any questions you have about buying a used car online, contact our used car sales team today or visit one of our showrooms in Southampton or Fareham.